Metric (band): Synthetica and Cosmopolis (2012–2014)

 The band's fifth studio album, Synthetica, was released on June 12, 2012 on the band's own label, Metric Music International; the album received generally positive reviews.
 Synthetica was produced by Gavin Brown, John O'Mahony, Liam O'Neil, James Shaw, and it was recorded at Giant Studios (Metric's own studio) and Electric Lady Studios.
 The album also included a collaboration with Lou Reed, who sang with Haines on "The Wanderlust".
 For iTunes pre-orders, they included five instrumental bonus tracks, that were the basis of five songs from the album.
 A deluxe version, with five additional acoustic tracks, was released on November 20, 2012.

 The album's first single "Youth Without Youth" was released to the internet on April 30, 2012.
-The single was the first song in history to debut at #1 on the Canadian Alternative Rock Charts.
+The single was the first song in history to debut at number one on the Canadian Alternative Rock Charts.
 This was followed by a sneak preview of "Speed the Collapse", which was released to the internet on May 23, 2012.

 On May 29, 2012, the band started a hide and seek hunt for fans to access an early stream of Synthetica.
 The secretive stream became available on the band's SoundCloud page.
 A few days later the stream became publicly available.

 In late 2011, it was announced that the band would be contributing to the soundtrack of David Cronenberg's 2012 drama film entitled Cosmopolis.
 Songs were co-written by the band with film composer Howard Shore as well as an appearance by K'naan on one track.
 This was the second time that the band collaborated with Shore after their previous work on the Twilight Saga: Eclipse soundtrack.
 The soundtrack was released on June 5, 2012 in Canada and on July 10, 2012 in the United States.